stc-kuxiao/Other/README.txt

 -------------------------------------------
-this mod is a test mod,Most of it is copied(XD now has: exp plant,corn plant,paper plant exp ore
+As a test mod, most of it is copied (XD now has: exp plant,corn plant,paper plant exp ore